• Menu

 Make your own bone broth

+Making and consuming homemade bone broth, made from organic, pasture-raised poultry or grass fed and finished bovine bones and cartilage can do wonders for your skin and body.
 Buy a whole organic chicken, have your butcher cut it up, make sure to include chicken feet (particularly rich in collagen), and simmer it for at least six hours with some carrots, onions and celery.
 Add parsley in the last few minutes of cooking for an extra dose of vitamins and minerals (vitamin C is crucial for proper absorption of collagen).

+If the 6+ hours commitment is too much, buy high-quality organic bone broth and consume it regularly.
+Probably the best bone broth on the market is Kettle & Fire.
 This company produces a high-quality bone broth shown to contain more collagen per serving than other leading brands on the market.
-There are also zero additives in the broths, and they have a long shelf life (two years!).
+There is also zero additives in the broths, and they have a long shelf life (two years!).

 Start taking Aloe Vera juice or powder